 Don’t fret over this and spend too much time here though.
 This should be a starting off point for you to give you some direction as you move through the rest of the steps.
 You can always return to your board to polish it up at a later date if you would like.

-A brand book is single document or even an online document that encompasses all of your brand guidelines including primary & complementary colors, font styles, logos, etc. It is essentially your go-to document for everything brand related and should be easily shareable.
+I’m going to walk you through creating a one page online brand book that encompasses all of your brand guidelines including primary & complementary colors, font styles, logos, textures and anything else you want to include.
+It will be your go-to document for everything brand related.

-Most professional designers are going to use Adobe Illustrator or some other more professional design software.
+Disclaimer: Most professional designers are going to use Adobe Illustrator or some other more professional design software.
 And if you know how to use them, then I would highly suggest creating a brand book in one of those platforms.
-But if you don’t and don’t want to learn to use one, then Canva will be sufficient for these purposes.
+But if you don’t and don’t want to learn to use one, then Canva will be sufficient.

 Tailor Brands is a wonderful website I stumbled upon when looking for inexpensive custom logo design options.
 In less than 5 minutes you can have a name, icon or initial logo created.
 They’ll even choose some colors for you so if you’re not sure what colors you want yet, this might help give you an idea.